mropert/mropert.github.io/_posts/2017-11-30-polymorphic_ducks.md

 <sup>2</sup> In Louis' defense, he actually shown Sean's technique in his original talk but decided to cut it for CppCon
 following some feedback he got in previous sessions (viewers found it too complex to follow).
 I'm still puzzled by this because I find it so simple and elegant, different strokes I guess...

+Edit: fixed construction by const ref in the code.